Circuits and Systems (CAS) Society

 IEEE Long Island Section

-The Long Island Chapter of the Circuits and Systems Society (CAS-04) consists of members with professional interests in the theory, analysis, design and practical implementation of circuits, and the application of circuit theoretical techniques to systems and signal processing.
+The Long Island Chapter of the Circuits and Systems Society (CAS-04) consists of members with professional interests in the theory, analysis, design, tools, and implementation of circuits and/or systems.
 The coverage of this field includes the spectrum of activities from basic scientific theory to industrial applications.

 Analog Semiconductors